 C17.
-Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date Must reply by May 1 or within weeks if notified thereafter Other: Deadline for housing deposit (MMDD): First-Come-First Served Basis Amount of housing deposit: \$375 Refundable if student does not enroll?
+Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date Must reply by May 1 or within weeks if notified thereafter Other: Deadline for housing deposit (MMDD): First Come, First Served Basis Amount of housing deposit: Refundable if student does not enroll?
 Yes, in full Yes, in part No C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission? ∑ Yes ☐ No If yes, maximum period of postponement: 12 Months C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? ▼Yes □ No C20.
+Deferred admission: Does your institution allow students to postpone enrollment after admission? ✓ Yes C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
+Yes □ No C20.
 Common Application: Question removed from CDS.
 (Initiated during 2006-2007 cycle) Early Decision and Early Action Plans C21.
 Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-Yes No If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2009 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
-Yes No If "yes," please complete the following: Early action closing date Early action notification date Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes □ No
+Yes No If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2010 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ☐ Yes If "yes," please complete the following: Early action closing date Early action notification date Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? ☐ Yes ☐ No

+D. TRANSFER ADMISSION

-D. TRANSF ER ADMISSION Fall Applicants D1.
-(If no, please If yes, may t e skip to Section ransfer students its earned from course work completed D2.
-Provide the 12009. number of stude nts who applied, were adm nitted, and enrolled as deg gree-seeking transfer students in fall Applicants Admitted Applicants Enrolled Applicants Men 1,507 1,092 816 Women 2,485 1,837 1,128 Total 3,992 2,929 1,944 Admission as for which tran Winter nsfers may enroll: Spring ∑ Summer D4. ∑ Yes □ No ve a minimum number of crumber of credits and the must apply as an entering freshman? nester Hours D5.
+, Fall Applicants D1.
+(If no, please If yes, may t e skip to Section ransfer students ts earned from course work completed D2.
+Provide the range 2010. number of stude nts who applied, were adm nitted, and enrolled as deg ree-seeking transfer students in Fall Applicants Admitted Applicants Enrolled Applicants Men 1,697 1,234 886 Women 2,624 1,947 1,118 Total 4,321 3,181 2,004 Арр olication for Admission D3.
+Indicate term Fall ns for which tran nsfers may enroll: Spring ☑ Summer D4. ∑ Yes □ No ve a minimum number of control of control of credits and the • must apply as an entering freshman? nester Hours D5.
 Indicate all i tems required of transfer students to apply for admission: